Barry-Menglong-Yao/coqa-bert-baselines/README.md

+You can use http://jsonviewer.stack.hu/ to see the example of input file(coqa.dev_readable_example.json)

+The original file can be found: https://drive.google.com/file/d/1ik0d_nIsGdXLn8o7tYiiDWN6PK2XNy-D/view

 # coqa-bert-baselines
 BERT baselines for extractive question answering on coqa (https://stanfordnlp.github.io/coqa/).
 The original paper for the coqa dataset can be found [here](https://arxiv.org/abs/1808.07042).
 We provide the following models -